Buying a Restaurant

 Before looking to buy a restaurant it’s a good idea to establish your company first.

 Many new restaurateurs find a location first.
-When they do, they would have to rush to form a corporation, open a bank account, and obtain the various licenses needed to run a business.
+When they do, they have to rush to form a corporation, open a bank account, and obtain the various licenses needed to run a business.

 You need the entity before closing escrow.